 The Data Migration tool includes three components: DM-master, DM-worker, and dmctl.

 DM-master manages and schedules the operation of data replication tasks.

 DM-worker executes specific data replication tasks.

 dmctl is the command line tool used to control the DM cluster.

-The black and white lists filtering rule of the upstream database instances is similar to MySQL replication-rules-db/tables, which can be used to filter or only synchronize all operations of some databases or some tables.
+The black and white lists filtering rule of the upstream database instances is similar to MySQL replication-rules-db/tables, which can be used to filter or only replicate all operations of some databases or some tables.